ZycLaMenace/holbertonschool-binary_trees/README.md

 ##### Command for compilation
 ``"gcc -Wall -Wextra -Werror``

-Here is the requirement you will need to use our function _printf :
+Here is the requirement you will need to use/have :

 - Ubuntu 20.04 LTS using gcc
 - Compilation flags: -Wall -Wextra -Werror